spiceai/cookbook/docker/README.md

 # Quickstart: Running Spice as a Docker Container

-Quickstart demonstrates how to run Spice.ai OSS as a container.
-The quickstart uses [MySQL Sakila Sample Database](https://dev.mysql.com/doc/sakila/en/sakila-structure-tables.html) run as a container with Spice using Docker Compose configuration and Open AI model to perform vector search and natural language queries to the dataset.
+This reciple demonstrates how to run Spice.ai OSS in a container.
+The recipe uses [MySQL Sakila Sample Database](https://dev.mysql.com/doc/sakila/en/sakila-structure-tables.html) run as a container with Spice using Docker Compose configuration and Open AI model to perform vector search and natural language queries to the dataset.

 ## Prerequisites